zearp/OptiHack/README.md

 The MT models have an internal unused usb header.
 You will have create a new portmap if you intend to use this port (for bluetooth most likely).
 I didn't map it because I have SFF boxes only.
 The internal port is HS13.
 With that port mapped you'll be at the 15 ports limit that macOS imposes.
 See the section below on how to make a new usb portmap.
 For more info about usb portmaps please read [this](https://usb-map.gitbook.io/project/terms-of-endearment) great write-up.

 ## USB portmap
+This only works on Catalina and below.
+Making maps on newer macOS might still work as we're below the 15 port limit but it may not reesult in a good map.
+You can use [this](https://github.com/USBToolBox/) in Windows to make maps if you don't want to install Catalina or older.
+Do **not** enable XhciPortLimit when not running Catalina or older.

 Due to our EHCI/XHCI uefi edits you can make the portmap without any renaming, USBInjectAll and the FakePCIID kexts.
 This makes mapping a lot easier and faster, lets start by mounting the EFI partition with [EFI Agent](https://github.com/headkaze/EFI-Agent/releases).

 (If you're mapping the internal usb port make sure there is something connected to it before you start.)